The Toyota Highlander – Midsized & Big on Reliability

 Cars and SUVs are made to last longer, which means people are keeping their vehicles a lot longer than before.
-When owning a highly reliable vehicle like the Toyota Highlander, it’s tempting to skip on extra protection like an extended warranty.
+When owning a highly reliable vehicle like the Toyota Highlander, it’s tempting to skip on extra protection like an extended warranty solution.
 Don’t!
-We’d highly advise anyone who is driving a pre-owned vehicle, especially if the OEM is expired, to consider an extended warranty.
-Extended warranties have become more critical than ever before because they provide coverage in case a repair is needed.
+We’d highly advise anyone who is driving a pre-owned vehicle, especially if the OEM warranty is expired, to consider mechanical breakdown insurance or vehicle service contract.
+They have become more critical than ever before because they provide coverage in case a repair is needed.

-Shop for an extended warranty with a trusted partner like olive that is just as reliable as your Toyota.
-For nearly 20 years olive and its affiliates have been providing coverage for vehicles in a consumer-friendly way.
-Get peace of mind with olive’s Mechanical Breakdown Insurance.
+Shop for an extended warranty solution with a trusted partner like olive® that is just as reliable as your Toyota.
+For nearly 20 years olive® and its affiliates have been providing coverage for vehicles in a consumer-friendly way.
+Get peace of mind with olive®’s Mechanical Breakdown Insurance.